 In connection with the issuance of the Class A-2 Notes, the Master Issuer also entered into (i) a revolving financing facility that allows for the issuance of up to \$40.0 million in Variable Funding Notes, and certain letters of credit and (2) an advance funding facility with BofA, whereby BofA and any other advance funding provider thereunder will, in certain specified circumstances, make certain debt service advances and collateral protection advances.
-The Variable Funding Notes were undrawn at closing and as of December 31, 2022.
+The Variable Funding Notes were undrawn at closing and as of January 6, 2024.
 The Class A-2 Notes and the Variable Funding Notes are referred to collectively as the "Notes."

 The Notes are subject to a series of covenants and restrictions customary for transactions of this type, including (i) that the Master Issuer maintains specified reserve accounts to be used to make required payments in respect of the Notes, (ii) provisions relating to optional and mandatory prepayments and the related payment of specified amounts, including specified make-whole payments in the case of the Class A-2 Notes under certain circumstances, (iii) certain indemnification payments in the event, among other things, the transfers of the assets pledged as collateral for the Notes are in stated ways defective or ineffective and (iv) covenants relating to recordkeeping, access to information and similar matters.
 The Notes are also subject to customary rapid amortization events provided for in the Base Indenture, dated April 6, 2022 (the "Indenture"), including events tied to failure to maintain a stated debt service coverage ratio, the sum of system-wide sales being below certain levels on certain measurement dates, certain manager termination events (including in certain cases a change of control of EWC Ventures, LLC), an event of default and the failure to repay or refinance the Notes on the applicable anticipated repayment date.
-The Notes are also subject to comply with covenants within certain time frames, certain bankruptcy events, breaches of specified representations and warranties, failure of security interests to be effective and certain judgments.
+The Notes are also subject to certain customary events of default, including events relating to non-payment of required interest, principal or other amounts due on or with respect to the Notes, failure to comply with covenants within certain time frames, certain bankruptcy events, breaches of specified representations and warranties, failure of security interests to be effective and certain judgments.

-For additional information regarding our long-term debt activity, see Note to Consolidated Financial Statements (Note 9-Long-term debt) contained elsewhere in this annual report on Form 10-K.
+For additional information regarding our long-term debt activity, see Note to Consolidated Financial Statements (Note 8-Long-term debt) contained elsewhere in this annual report on Form 10-K.